Avanade/Beef/src/Beef.Events/README.md

 > To publish to Azure Event Hubs the [`EventHubPublisher`](../../src/Beef.Events/Publish/EventHubPublisher.cs) can be used.

 The publishing of events is integrated into the API processing pipeline; this is enabled within the [Service orchestration](../../docs/Layer-DataSvc.md) layer to ensure consistency of approach.
-All `Create`, `Update` and `Delete` operations raise events automatically; others will need to be issued by the developer.
+All `Create`, `Update` and `Delete` operations raise events automatically; others will need to be issued directly by the developer.

 <br/>